 Mansfield Rule

-Caplin & Drysdale will join the Mansfield Rule for Midsize Firms certification process, beginning in July 2023, which aims to diversify leadership in law firms.
-The firm is proud to be participating in Mansfield and is looking forward to strengthening our ongoing commitment to diversity, equity, and inclusion over the next year.
+Caplin & Drysdale achieved 2023-2024 Mansfield Certification status.
+The Firm will join the Mansfield Rule for Midsize Firms certification process for the second year in the row, starting in July 2024, which aims to diversify leadership in law firms.
+We are proud to be participating in Mansfield and is looking forward to strengthening our ongoing commitment to diversity, equity, and inclusion over the next year.

 Outreach and Partnership